 KNEAD the dough until it is smooth and elastic, for about 10-15 minutes.

 Place the dough in an oiled bowl, turning the dough to coat all sides with oil.
 Let the dough rest for 30 minutes.
-Divide the dough into two balls.
+Then, divide the dough into two balls.
 Roll each ball out on a lightly floured surface using either a floured ROLLING PIN or a PASTA MACHINE.